 Try as it might, my calendar won’t convince me that it’s 2013 after seeing the screenshot presented above.
 I’m positive that we’re still in 1989, and that Rick Dangerous is back for a third adventure, although under a different name!
 Seriously though, even if Lao’s Quest isn’t a genuine Rick Dangerous title, it still has plenty in common with the 24-year-old action platformer.

 Amidst all the action and excitement, there are also puzzles to solve.
-Though I found these to be nowhere near as difficult as the various platforming and trap dodging sequences.
-A poorly timed jump often means a one-way trip face first into a spike pit.
+However, I found these to be nowhere near as difficult as the various platforming and trap-dodging sequences.
+A poorly timed jump often means a one-way trip face-first into a spike pit.
 Fortunately, Lao is familiar with checkpoints, and as such, he’ll gladly reappear at the last one; provided you have any lives left, that is!
 You see, this one plays by old-school platformer rules: finite lives, countless ways to die, lots of traps and overwhelming odds.
 Heck, each level even has a password attached, like that of The Lost Vikings.
 Awesome.

 Considering the crazy difficulty of Lao’s Quest, it’s a good thing that the controls are spot-on.
 Much as I’d like to blame the game for miscalculating the distance of a jump, I only have myself to blame for those mistakes.
 That said, I both can and will curse it for the design of certain areas, where traps literally appeared from out of nowhere.
 Some kind of hint, however tiny or obscure, would have been nice.
 Didn’t like spikes suddenly popping up from underneath my character in the first Sonic the Hedgehog, and I certainly didn’t enjoy it in Lao’s Quest either.